seccanj/generate-subtitle-llm/README.md

 pip3 freeze > requirements.txt
 ```

-9) Setup environment vars (update the python version in these vars with your specific version):
+9) Setup environment vars (update the python version in these vars with your specific version and "${PWD}/env" with the path to your python virtual environment):

 ```
 export LD_LIBRARY_PATH=${PWD}/env/lib64/python3.12/site-packages/nvidia/cublas/lib:${PWD}/env/lib64/python3.12/site-packages/nvidia/cudnn/lib